 "Broker non-votes" are shares present by proxy at the Annual Meeting and held by brokers or nominees as to which (i) instructions to vote have not been received from the beneficial owners and (ii) the broker or nominee does not have discretionary voting power on a particular matter.
 If you are a beneficial owner of shares held in "street name" and you do not provide voting instructions to your broker, your shares may be voted on any matter your broker has discretionary authority to vote.
 Under the rules that govern brokers who are voting with respect to shares held in "street name," brokers generally have discretionary authority to vote on "routine" matters, but not on "non-routine" matters.
-The ratification of the appointment of an independent registered public accounting firm (the "independent auditor") (Proposal 4) is considered a routine matter.
-Non-routine matters include the election of directors (Proposal 1) and executive compensation (Proposal 2 and Proposal 3).
+The ratification of the appointment of an independent registered public accounting firm (the "independent auditor") (Proposal 3) is considered a routine matter.
+Non-routine matters include the election of directors (Proposal 1) and executive compensation (Proposal 2).
 We encourage you to provide instructions to your broker or other nominee regarding voting your shares.
 On any matter for which your broker or other nominee does not vote on your behalf, the shares will be treated as "broker non-votes".

-Broker non-votes will be counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting, but broker nonvotes will not be counted for purposes of determining the number of shares present in person or by proxy at the Annual Meeting with respect to a particular proposal on which the broker has expressly not voted.
+Broker non-votes will be counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting.
+Broker non-votes will only have an effect on voting matters where the vote required is "a majority of the outstanding shares."
+This vote requirement standard does not apply to Proposals 1, 2 and 3 contained herein.